ABS-CBN: International

-International adaptations and licensed formats
+Licensing

 In addition to syndicating finished content, ABS-CBN has licensed several of its drama series and program formats for remake in foreign markets.
-The most notable example is the 2000s hit Pangako Sa 'Yo, which was adapted in Indonesia in 2014 as Janji Hati by RCTI, starring Aliando Syarief and Michelle Ziudith.
+The most notable example is Pangako Sa 'Yo, which was adapted in Indonesia in 2014 as Janji Hati by RCTI, starring Aliando Syarief and Michelle Ziudith.
 Other series such as Sana Maulit Muli and Mara Clara inspired Indonesian remakes, including Cinta Satu Malam and Putri Yang Ditukar, respectively.

-In 2022, the drama Hanggang Saan became the first ABS-CBN scripted series to be officially adapted in Turkey, premiering on Kanal D as A Mother's Guilt.

-More recently, Love Thy Woman entered development for an Indonesian remake, reflecting the network's continued expansion into international format licensing.
+In 2022, the drama Hanggang Saan became the first ABS-CBN scripted series to be officially adapted in Turkey, premiering on Kanal D as A Mother's Guilt.More recently, Love Thy Woman entered development for an Indonesian remake.

 ABS-CBN has also exported unscripted and variety formats.
 Notably, the noontime variety show It's Showtime was franchised in Indonesia as It's Showtime Indonesia, which premiered on MNCTV in 2019 and ran until May 2020.
 The localized version featured both Indonesian hosts and Filipino guest performers, adapting core segments for Indonesian audiences while preserving the essence of the original format.